 Acute inflammatory arthritis is what many young children develop after a viral or bacterial infection.
 The condition, though quite severe, usually vanishes in a few weeks or months.
 However, another type of arthritis among kids is juvenile rheumatoid arthritis which will persist for months or years at a time.

-There are three forms of arthritis that affect kids.
-They are classified on how they begin:
+There are three forms of arthritis that affect kids:

 • Pauciarticular – This means less than four joints affected

 • Polyarticular – Four or more joints affected